How to Measure Test Validity and Reliability

-Invalid or unreliable methods of assessment can reduce the chances of reaching predetermined academic or curricular goals.
+When it comes to test validity, invalid or unreliable methods of assessment can reduce the chances of reaching predetermined academic or curricular goals.
 Poorly written assessments can even be detrimental to the overall success of a program.
-It is essential that exam designers use every available resource — specifically data analysis and psychometrics — to ensure the validity of their assessment outcomes.
+It is essential that exam designers use every available resource—specifically data analysis and psychometrics—to ensure the validity of their assessment outcomes.

 • Test-Retest Reliability measures “the replicability of results.”